Flagship Research

 Energy Storage and Grid Modernisation

-Battery energy storage systems (BESS) are absent from Bangladesh's current energy mix, a critical gap for any serious renewable integration strategy.
+Battery energy storage systems are absent from Bangladesh's current energy mix, a critical gap for any serious renewable integration strategy.
 Grid frequency regulation, peak shaving, and renewable intermittency management all require storage capacity that does not exist.
-The declining cost of lithium-ion batteries (now below $140/kWh for utility-scale systems) makes storage economically viable, but Bangladesh has no procurement framework, grid code provisions, or incentive structure for storage deployment.
+Declining lithium-ion battery costs (now below $140/kWh for utility-scale systems) make storage economically viable, but Bangladesh has no procurement framework, no grid code provisions, and no incentive structure for storage deployment.
+The transmission system needs smart grid technologies and upgraded substations to handle bidirectional power flows from distributed solar generation.

 Policy Priorities